SDSU COVID-19 Testing and Vaccine Programs

 About the Current Vaccines, Why Get Vaccinated

 Safe and effective vaccines for COVID-19 can help reduce the chances of contracting the disease.
-Current vaccines can help reduce the number of people invested and reduce the number of people who must seek medical attention.
+Current vaccines can help reduce the number of people infected and reduce the number of people who must seek medical attention.
 The vaccines may also reduce the long-term effects of COVID-19.

 This is what we know: